Telefonica buys Prisa bonds with eye on stake

-MADRID (Reuters) - Spanish telecoms firm Telefonica (TEF.MC) will buy 100 million euros ($126 million) of convertible bonds in indebted media company Prisa (PRS.MC) with an eye to owning a stake in the firm.
+MADRID, June 14 (Reuters) - Spanish telecoms firm Telefonica will buy 100 million euros ($126 million) of convertible bonds in indebted media company Prisa with an eye to owning a stake in the firm.

-Prisa, owner of Spain’s most prestigious daily El Pais, announced a recapitalization plan last week to convert 434 million euros of bonds into Class A shares in two years at 1.03 euros.
+Prisa, owner of Spain’s most prestigious daily El Pais, announced a recapitalisation plan last week to convert 434 million euros of bonds into Class A shares in two years at 1.03 euros.

-In a statement on Thursday, Prisa said Telefonica had bought 100 million euros of bonds destined for institutional investors, while HSBC (HSBA.L), Caixabank (CABK.MC) and Banco Santander (SAN.MC) had committed to buying the remaining 334 million.
+In a statement on Thursday, Prisa said Telefonica had bought 100 million euros of bonds destined for institutional investors, while HSBC, Caixabank and Banco Santander had committed to buying the remaining 334 million.

 Slim, the world’s richest man and a long-time rival of Telefonica Chief Executive Cesar Alierta, has a 3.23 percent stake in Prisa, which posted an 8 million euro loss in the first quarter.